 If the Certificate III in Early Childhood Education and Care is partially completed, students may still gain credits towards SACE, but it will not contribute towards an ATAR.

-Further course and assessment details will be available through the registered training organisation's enrolment process - see Nazareth's VET and Careers Coordinator.
+Further course, assessment and fee details will be available through the registered training organisation's enrolment process - see Nazareth's VET and Careers Coordinator.